ShawnBeasleyOTRS/doc-installation/content/updating.rst

 .. note::

-   The OTRS Daemon is required for correct operation of OTRS such as sending emails.
+   The OTRS daemon is required for correct operation of OTRS such as sending emails.
 Please activate it as described in the next step.

 Step 7: Start the OTRS Daemon, Web Server and Cron Job
 ------------------------------------------------------

-The OTRS Daemon is responsible for handling any asynchronous and recurring tasks in OTRS.
+The OTRS daemon is responsible for handling any asynchronous and recurring tasks in OTRS.
 The daemon and its keepalive cron job must be started as the ``otrs`` user.
 The built-in OTRS web server process handles the web requests handed over from Apache.

 .. code-block:: bash